 Natalie played baseball for the first time this year.
 She was never interested in t-ball so she just went right into baseball.
-She decided she wanted to play because she dressed up as a character from A League Of Their Own last Halloween.
+She decided she wanted to play because she dressed up as a character from A League Of Their Own one Halloween.

 She said the movie made baseball look like fun.

 However, she wasn't the best at the sport and would tell me often that it was "pretty boring."
 Maybe she'll try it again in a few years.
 For now she's all, "I don't want to play next year."